apache/ignite/README.md

 ## Memcached

-It is also available as a distributed memcached server.
+Ignite is also available as a distributed memcached server.

 php code:
     ```